tobiadey/Radio-2000/README.md

-## Steps taken to build application:
+## Steps taken to build the application:
-- Setup a cloud db using firebase(firestore)
+- Setup a cloud DB using firebase(Firestore)
-- Add mechanism for adding new stations and users
+- Add a mechanism for adding new stations and users
-- Load the db with data on radio stations
+- Load the DB with data on radio stations
     - Schema:
         - Station
-            - id
             - Radio station name
             - host
         - Account
-            - id
             - name
             - age
-            - username
             - email
 - Create endpoints
     - /stations - all stations